 When you register for home education, you're asking your state's education authority to approve you as your child's educator.
 The education program is how you demonstrate that:

-It's not about proving you're a qualified teacher — you don't need to be.
+It's not about proving you're a qualified teacher, you don't need to be.
 It's about showing that you've done the thinking and planning to provide a genuine, well-rounded education.

 While each state has its own registration body and requirements, the common elements across Australia are remarkably similar.
 Here's what virtually every education program needs to cover

 Your program should describe how your child will learn.
 This is where you explain your teaching philosophy or approach.
-There's no single right answer — families successfully register with all kinds of methods
+There's no single right answer, families successfully register with all kinds of methods:

-The key is that whatever approach you choose, you can explain it clearly and show how it covers the required learning areas.
+There's no single right way.
+What matters is that you can explain your approach clearly and show how it covers the required learning areas.

 Be specific about what you'll use.
 Vague statements like "we'll cover maths" aren't enough.
 Instead, name your resources: